EURO GOVT-Spanish debt suffers as bank bailout costs weigh

 “Spain is under a lot of pressure right now on Bankia and the never-ending cost of the bailout there,” a trader said.

 The plan could bump up Spain’s national debt, adding pressure to public finances already strained by stifling austerity and weak growth.
-On Friday, the country’s wealthiest autonomous region said it would need government help to plug a funding gap.
+On Friday, the country’s wealthiest autonomous region said it needed government help to plug a funding gap.

 The gap between Spanish and German 10-year bond yields, which measures the risk investors attach to holding Spain’s debt rather than safe-haven German Bunds, widened to 512 basis points - its widest in the 13-year history of the euro.

-The 10-year Spanish bond yield rose to 6.5 percent, reaching its highest since November 2011 when the European Central Bank was forced to step in and buy the country’s debt to bring yields down.
+The 10-year Spanish bond yield rose to 6.5 percent - its highest since November 2011, when the European Central Bank was forced to step in and buy the country’s debt.

-As borrowing costs climb towards their record high of 6.8 percent, investors will grow increasingly wary of the added burden of refinancing maturing debt at such high levels.

-“It will take a bit of time before it drives up the average cost of funding, but we’re talking about only being comfortable with that for a month or two,” said Elisabeth Afseth, analyst at Investec in London.

-“If it goes on for much longer it just adds to the burden of fiscal consolidation.
-If a large part of that is spent on paying a premium to borrow, it just makes it so much harder.”

-Ireland and Portugal were frozen out of capital markets and forced to seek international bailouts soon after their yields topped 7 percent.
-It is unclear whether current bailout provision would be enough to rescue Spain.
+“Until we see where the property market bottoms out and how much recapitalisation the banks need, investors will continue to remain very cautious towards Spanish bonds,” said Nick Stamenkovic, strategist at RIA Capital Markets.

-Trading volumes were low with parts of Europe closed and the U.S. market shut until Tuesday due to a public holiday.
+Trading volumes were low on the day with parts of Europe closed and the U.S. market shut until Tuesday due to a public holiday.

 Despite the rising concern about Spain, worries over Greece and its future in the euro zone were calmed by signs the country may be able to form a pro-bailout government following its June 17 elections.

-German Bund futures eased 17 ticks on the day to 144.06, after hitting a record high of 144.55 last week, when Greek voters looked to be backing parties that might abandon the terms of its bailout deal ahead of a June 17 election.
+German Bund futures were little changed on the day at 144.25, after hitting a record high of 144.55 last week when Greek voters looked to be backing parties that might abandon the terms of its bailout deal ahead of a June 17 election.

 Opinion polls over the weekend showed Greece’s conservatives have regained a lead that could allow them to form a government committed to keeping the country in the euro zone.

-Nevertheless, few in the market saw German debt falling far in the run-up to the elections while policymakers continue to make little progress towards a longer-term solution to the region’s problems.
+Nevertheless, few in the market saw German debt falling far in the run up to the elections, as policymakers continue to show little progress towards a longer-term solution to the region’s problems.